PART ONE: THE CHILD

 "Please," Petro said.
 "I don't want to do this."

 "Nobody cares what you want, beggar boy."
 Hank took up a fighting stance, his wooden sword held expertly before him.
-He looked like a knight from the old stories, noble and dangerous.
 "Now pick up your weapon."

 Someone pressed a wooden blade into Petro's hands—a heavy practice sword meant for a boy twice his size.
 The grip was too thick for his small hands, the balance all wrong.
-He tried to lift it and felt his arms strain with the effort.
-The tip wavered in the air, heavy as an anvil.
+His arms strained as he tried to lift it.

 "Look at him!" one of the children jeered.
 "He can barely hold it!"